chadsmith12/learning_vue/README.md

 ##### In Depth Guides #####
 1. [Vue Instance][vue-instance] - Describes a instance of a Vue object.
 The options and lifecycle hooks.
+2. [Template Syntax][template-syntax] - Describes the power of the template syntax and directives
 <!-- Link Identifiers -->
 [vue-link]: https://vuejs.org
 [vue-getting-started-guide]: https://vuejs.org/v2/guide/